sengelha/d3-latency-heatmap/README.md

 ### *chart*.xFormat(*formatter*)

-Defines an accessor which can be used to contorl how tick labels on the x-axis are formatted.  *formatter* is called with the x-value for the tick, which is a `Date` object.
+Defines an accessor which can be used to control how tick labels on the x-axis are formatted.  *formatter* is called with the x-value for the tick, which is a `Date` object.
 If not set, defaults to the d3 default time axis tick formatter.